DotnDev/android-animated-vector/README.md

     - animate a specific element of your vector

     I want to animate my little robot's right eye, and because I use a translate animation, I need to store that little eye into a group and give it a name.
-    If you try to apply your translate.xml to the path insteead of the group, you'll get the following error:
+    If you try to apply your translate.xml to the path instead of the group, you'll get the following error:

     java.lang.IllegalArgumentException: Property: translateY is not supported for FullPath